 School Closure and Subsequent Reopening: The Catholic School Department in consultation with Public Health, will determine if a partial or full school closure is needed based on guidance and recommendations from CDPH.
-Please refer to the most current guidance, currently as follows:
+Both the school and the county must meet state guidance to reopen.
+The most current state guidance is: